facebookresearch/hydra/website/docs/development/documentation.md

 PR ends up rejected due to code quality reasons).

-Once you have an issue or pull request, you take the number, and you create a file inside the ``news/`` directory named after that issue number with one of the following extensions:
+Once you have an issue or pull request, you take the number, and you create a file inside the ``news/`` directory (in case the change is directly related to Hydra) or in the ``news/`` directory of the relevant plugin.
+The file is named after the issue number with one of the following extensions:
 * `api_change` : API Change (Renames, deprecations, and removals)
 * `feature` : Addition of a new feature
 * `bugfix` : Fixing of a bug
 * `docs` : Addition or updates to documentation
-* `plugin` : Addition of changes to a plugin
 * `config` : Changes or addition to the configuration structure
 * `maintenance` : Changes that improve the maintainability of the code